elizqian/balancing-bayesian-inference/README.md

 }</pre></details>

 ## Summary
 The work in [1] considers a Bayesian approach to the task of inferring the unknown initial state of a linear dynamical system based on noisy linear measurements taken after the initial time.
 The initial state is endowed with a Gaussian prior and measurement noise is also assumed to be Gaussian, so that the Bayesian posterior is also Gaussian.
 We define a <b>balanced truncation for Bayesian inference</b> model reduction approach and show that the resulting reduced models inherit stability and error guarantees from the system-theoretic setting, and in some settings yield an optimal posterior covariance approximation as defined in [2].
+See [3] for a generalization of the present method to new settings.

 ## Examples
 To generate the plots from the paper, run the *_plot{1,2}.m scripts, corresponding to: